-- (a) Add to the definition Interested Party: 'but not a competitor when acting as an observer'. - (b) In the definition Zone the distance is changed to four hull lengths.
+- (a) Add to the definition Interested Party: 'but not a competitor when acting as an observer'. - (b) Delete the definition Two-Length Zone and add a new definition, Four-Length Zone: 'The area around a mark or obstruction within a distance of four hull lengths of the boat nearer to it.'
+Wherever 'two-length zone' is used in rule 18 replace it with 'four-length zone'.
+In the definition Zone the distance is changed to four hull lengths.

-E1.4 Personal Flotation Devices
+E1.4 Personal Buoyancy Flotation Devices

-Rule 1.2 is changed to 'When on board a rescue boat, each competitor is responsible for wearing a personal flotation device adequate for the conditions.'
+Rule 1.2 is changed to 'When on board a rescue boat, each competitor shall be is responsible for wearing a personal buoyancy flotation device adequate for the conditions.'